 Simnel cake is a traditional British cake which is popular in the run up to Easter.
 Servants used to visit their families on the 4th Sunday in lent (Mother’s Day) and treat them to the cake.

 Simnel is really a lightly spiced fruit cake with a layer of marzipan baked into it and topped with another layer of marzipan.

 11 balls (more marzipan) are placed on top.
 The balls symbolise the 11 apostles (Judas is excluded) and the whole thing is grilled so the top of the balls blister and colour.

 Which is all very well and good if you like fruit cakes.
 And marzipan.
 Which I don’t!
 Simnel cake has not therefore ever been a tradition in my family.
 But they look really cool so I wanted to make a version with the essence of a traditional simnel but lighter and marzipan free.

 But in the end, I decided to keep it light and as simple as possible.
 The cake is a simple single layer lemon drizzle.
-Its a similar recipe to my Mini Lemon & Cointreau Drizzle cakes but baked as one large cake.
+Its a similar recipe to my Mini Lemon Drizzle Cakes but baked as one large cake.
+And a lighter version of Pound Loaf Cake.
 The lemon syrup keeps the sponge lovely and moist.

 If you’ve stumbled here by mistake and you’re actually looking for a more traditional simnel cake, check out this recipe from Janice over at Farmersgirl Cook.
 Or for different twist, this traybake version from Eb at Easy Peasy Foodie.